jhvanderschee/jekyllcodex/_without-plugin/open-embed.md

 ### Introduction

-One of the nicer features of WordPres is that you can just paste a Youtube URL in the content (on a new line) and WordPress transforms this into an embed code.
-This script does the same for Jekyll, using vanilla JS.
+One of the nicer features of WordPres is that you can just paste a Youtube or Vimeo URL in the content (on a new line) and WordPress transforms this into an embed code.
+This script does the same for Jekyll.
 In the same way it also detects URL's that point to mp3 files and replaces them with a default HTML5 player.
-I recommend you to use these links on a new line too.
-Here is an example (source: [FMA](http://freemusicarchive.org/music/Paper_Navy/All_Grown_Up/08_Swan_Song)):
+Here is an example (source: [FMA](http://freemusicarchive.org/music/Paper_Navy/All_Grown_Up/08_Swan_Song){: .gray}):

 /uploads/Paper_Navy_-_08_-_Swan_Song.mp3

 ### How it works

 The mp3 embedder can detect a link in this format: 'linktoyour.mp3?autoplay=1&loop=1&controls=0'.
 This will lead to an autoplaying, looping mp3 that is invisible (has no controls).
 Default the player will not autoplay, not loop and show controls, as shown in the example above.
+Autoplay and loop will also work (in the same way) on Youtube and Vimeo embeds.

 [expand]